Qumulo/docs/getting-started-guide-supermicro.md

 | ---------- | ------------------ | ---------------- |
 | &#8212;    | Off                | No link          |
 | 🟢 (green) | On or blinking     | Link established |

+## Known Issues
+The following are the currently known issues for Supermicro nodes.

+### USB Drive Boot Priority
+To boot a Supermicro node from a USB drive, you must manually set **Boot Option #1** to **[UEFI] USB key**.

+### Data Center Management Suite (DCMS) Licenses
+**Important:** If a DCMS license isn't installed on a Supermicro node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.

+A DCMS license is also required for certain other features to work.